 Basic information about divorce in California.

-Information about the ability of victims of domestic violence, sexual assault, or stalking to break a rental lease without penalty.
+Information about the ability of victims of domestic violence, sexual assault, stalking, abuse of an elder or dependent adult, or human trafficking to break a rental lease without penalty.

 California state law provides employment protections for domestic violence victims who need to take time off from work to handle issues related to domestic violence.